SentinelFi/build_35_submission/readme.md

 - **Completion Criteria:** We will successfully pass the audit with support from **Stellar LaunchKit**, having resolved all critical and high-risk issues.
 We also would have deployed all our contracts on Mainnet and have launched a Closed Beta.

-*Note: The budget hereto meet audit standards (not the audit cost itself), it is also to fix audit issues as they arise*
+*Note: The budget hereto meet audit standards (not the audit cost itself), it is also to address audit issues as they arise*

 ## Budget
 138,400